 The humanities are fields of study primarily concerned with values, ideas, and language, including, but not limited to: history, literature; philosophy; language; linguistics; jurisprudence; archaeology; history and philosophy of art, medicine or science; folklore; religious studies; and those aspects of the social sciences (political science, sociology, anthropology, economics, psychology) which employ a philosophical or historical approach.

-TO DISCUSS PROPOSAL IDEAS, CONTACT:
+TO DISCUSS THIS EMERGENCY GRANT APPLICATION, CONTACT: